-Floodplain means any land area susceptible to flooding.
+Floodplain means any land area susceptible to flooding being inundated by water from any source (see definition of 'flooding).'

 Floodplain coordinator means the individual appointed to administer and enforce the flood protection regulations of article II, division 8.

 Floodproofing means any combination of structural and nonstructural additions, changes or adjustments to structures that reduce or eliminate flood damage to real estate or improved real property, water and sanitary facilities, structures and their contents.